thomasjoulin/TJFoundation/README.md

 `TJRefreshControl` maps the public header of `UIRefreshControl`, present in iOS6.
 It's a `UIControl` subclass, so you can add yourself as a target for `UIControlEventValueChanged` events.
 Use `TJRefreshControl` as a direct replacement of `UIRefreshControl`.
 It will use the native control on iOS6, a custom one in early versions.

+## Network oriented ORM

+`TJDataSource` lets you define a URL that will fill your models.
+Based on some specific naming conventions, you just need to define `TJModel` subclasses to make it work.

+Take a look at `TJFoundationDemo` for examples.

 ## Categories

 ### NSString